devPrashantKumar/Spring-REST-Learning/Notes.md

 - Exception Handling in Spring Rest using @RestControllerAdvice

 ### Demo8 - Video 12
-- Input Validation in Spring Rest using @RestControllerAdvice
+- Input Validation in Spring Rest using spring-boot-starter-validation dependency